reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/SharePoint-Restricted-SharePoint-Search.md

 ![rss state mode enabled](../images/SharePoint-Restricted-SharePoint-Search/PnPRSSMode.png)

-2. **Add the sites to the allowed list via csv file or in list string**
+2. **Add the sites to the allowed list via csv file or in list array of urls**

 Sample csv to use with no headers and only one column for the site url